aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-excel/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert WORD to EXCEL Online?</b></span>
+                          <span itemprop="name"><b>How can I convert Word to Excel Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">Above, you'll find an integrated online app for WORD conversion.
-To get started, simply add your WORD file by dragging and dropping it into the designated white area, or by clicking inside the area to import the document.
-Once your WORD file is uploaded, click the "Convert" button to begin the WORD to EXCEL conversion process.
-When the conversion is complete, you can instantly download your newly converted EXCEL file with just one click.</span>
+                          <span itemprop="text">Above, you'll find an integrated online app for Word conversion.
+To get started, simply add your Word file by dragging and dropping it into the designated white area, or by clicking inside the area to import the document.
+Once your Word file is uploaded, click the "Convert" button to begin the Word to Excel conversion process.
+When the conversion is complete, you can instantly download your newly converted Excel file with just one click.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How long does it take to convert WORD?</b></span>
+                          <span itemprop="name"><b>How long does it take to convert Word?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">The online converter we offer works quickly, but its performance primarily depends on the size of your WORD file.
-Smaller WORD files can be converted to EXCEL in just a few seconds.
+                          <span itemprop="text">The online converter we offer works quickly, but its performance primarily depends on the size of your Word file.
+Smaller Word files can be converted to Excel in just a few seconds.
 If you're integrating the conversion code within a .NET application, the conversion speed will depend on how well your application has been optimized for this process.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert WORD to EXCEL using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert Word to Excel using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-This online converter ensures the safety of your files, including WORD file conversions.
+This online converter ensures the safety of your files, including Word file conversions.
 Your uploaded files are deleted after 24 hours, and the download links will not be accessible after this time period.
 Rest assured that no one has access to your files.
 Above free app is for testing purposes so that you can check the result before integrating the code.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>What browser should I use to convert WORD?</b></span>
+                          <span itemprop="name"><b>What browser should I use to convert Word?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">The online WORD to EXCEL converter can be used on any modern browser such as Google Chrome, Firefox, Opera, and Safari.
-However, if you are developing a desktop application, the Aspose.Total WORD Conversion API can provide a smooth and reliable solution for your needs.</span>
+                          <span itemprop="text">The online Word to Excel converter can be used on any modern browser such as Google Chrome, Firefox, Opera, and Safari.
+However, if you are developing a desktop application, the Aspose.Total Word Conversion API can provide a smooth and reliable solution for your needs.</span>
                       </div>
                   </li>
               </ul>